ThinkbotsAreFree/Birdy/README.md

 ```
 This would publish `You can nest [balanced] square brackets too`, where only the outer square brackets are removed.

-### Signature of a peer
+### Signature of a unit

-The signature of a peer is like a name, except it's not necessarily unique.
+The signature of a unit is like a name, except it's not necessarily unique.
 It's a meta information that is always transfered with a message.

-You set a peer's signature with the `_` command.
+You set a unit's signature with the `_` command.
 ```
 _ Zorro > Hey Tornado
 ```
-The peers that receive this message can insert the message sender signature with the `§` function.
+The units that receive this message can insert the message sender signature with the `§` function.
 ```
 + Hey Tornado > looks like § lost his brave horse
 ```
-This peer would send `looks like Zorro lost his brave horse`.
+This unit would send `looks like Zorro lost his brave horse`.

 ### Comments